gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 ### Story - Tooling API provides EclipseProject model for a workspace where all projects come from the same Gradle build.

 Introduce `EclipseWorkspace` to the Tooling API.
-This is a 'live' collection of eclipse projects based on the Gradle projects that the IDE user is working on.
+This represents a collection of eclipse projects based on the Gradle builds that the IDE user is working on.
 For this story, all Gradle projects for an `EclipseWorkspace` will be sourced from a single Gradle build.

-The `EclipseWorkspace` provides a lightweight mechanism to query the set of all eclipse projects for an imported Gradle build, as well as a mechanism to get the fully configured set of eclipse projects.
+As such, this story merely provides a convenience for obtaining a flattened collection of `EclipseProject` instances for a single Gradle build.

+On completion of this story, it will be possible to convert Buildship to use this new API for project import and refresh, preparing for the next story which provides an `EclipseWorkspace` model for a composite of Gradle builds.
+Converting Buildship is the subject of the next story.

 ##### API

 ```
-    interface EclipseProjectIdentifier {
-        File getRootProjectDirectory()
-        String getPath()
+    abstract class GradleCompositeBuilder {
+         static CompositeBuilder newComposite() { ... }
+         CompositeBuilder withParticipant(ProjectConnection participant) { ... }
+         CompositeBuild build(() { ... }
     }

-    interface EclipseWorkspace {
+    interface GradleConnection {
+        // Extracted from ProjectConnection
+        <T> T getModel(Class<T> modelType) throws GradleConnectionException, IllegalStateException;
+        <T> void getModel(Class<T> modelType, ResultHandler<? super T> handler) throws IllegalStateException;
+        <T> ModelBuilder<T> model(Class<T> modelType);
+    }

     /**
-         * A set of lightweight project references for every Eclipse project that is built for the set of connected Gradle builds.
-         * This set should not be expensive to calculate.
+     * EclipseWorkspace is not a supported model type.
      */
-        Set<EclipseProjectIdentifier> getAvailableProjects();
+    interface ProjectConnection extends GradleConnection {
+    }

     /**
+     * For now, the only model type supported is EclipseWorkspace.
+     */
+    interface GradleComposite extends GradleConnection {
+        // No other methods
+    }

+    interface EclipseWorkspace {
+        /**
          * A flattened set of all projects in the Eclipse workspace.
          * These project models are fully configured, and may be expensive to calculate.
          * Note that not all projects necessarily share the same root.
          */
-        Map<EclipseProjectIdentifier, EclipseProject> getOpenProjects();
+        Set<EclipseProject> getOpenProjects();
     }

     ProjectConnection connection = GradleConnector.newConnector().forProjectDirectory(new File("myProject")).connect();
-    GradleCompositeBuild compositeBuild = GradleConnector.newComposite().add(connection1).build()
+    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection).build()
-    EclipseWorkspace eclipseWorkspace = compositeBuild.model(EclipseWorkspace.class)
+    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class)
 ```

+##### Implementation

+- The `CompositeBuilder` provides a means to define a composite build via the Tooling API.
+Each `ProjectConnection` added to the composite specifies a Gradle build that participates in the composite.
+    - Adding any `ProjectConnection` effectively adds the Gradle build that _contains_ the referenced project to the composite.
+    - TODO: Should adding a `ProjectConnection` for a non-root project fail?
+Ideally, yes, but it may be expensive to calculate early.
+    - For this story, adding multiple connections to the composite is not permitted.
+- The only model type that can be requested for a `CompositeBuild` is `EclipseWorkspace`
+    - On request for an `EclipseWorkspace`, the `ProjectConnection` will be queried for the `EclipseProject` model.
+This model represents the hierarchy of all eclipse projects for the Gradle build.
+    - The instance of `EclipseWorkspace` will be constructed directly by the `CompositeBuild` instance, by traversing the hierarchy of the `EclipseProject` obtained.
+    - A delegating implementation of `ModelBuilder` will be required

 ##### Test cases